MrKirilsReinke/02.01.2023-Codelex-MD/README.md

-# html_ts_boilerplate
-To start coding open your terminal and write
+# To start coding open your terminal and write

 ```
 npm i
 ```